agilepro/ssofi-prolite/ClientUse.md

 }
 ```

+Provide an empty object the first time.
+Not all of these will be present at all times.
 This structure is managed by the SLAP library, so this can be an empty object initially, but this object will collect information as the protocol proceeds.
 You can persist this structure to preserve login from browser session to session if you wish.
 Some of the aspects of the protocol have timeouts, and so the user might be required to log in again if it has been too long, but the client library will take care of that for you.

 `statusCallback` is a function that takes loginInfo as a parameter.
 Every time
 the login state is changed, this callback is called.
 You can use this function to update the user interface as the login proceeds.
 Most important: when the user is ultimately authenticated a call to this function will tell the client application.